 In messages to TIME after the release of the Nunes memo on Feb.
 2, 2018, Page says he “sat in on and contributed to a few roundtable discussion with people from around the world” during 2013.
 Page describes the meetings as, “really plain-vanilla stuff…Does that make me an evil villain, as some of your sources would like to have you think?”

-Summer 2014 – The FBI begins monitoring Page’s communications under a Foreign Intelligence Surveillance Act (FISA) warrant relating to his 2013 contacts with Russian operatives, according to multiple U.S. officials briefed on the Russia investigation.
+2014 – CNN reports that the FBI begins monitoring Page’s communications under a Foreign Intelligence Surveillance Act (FISA) warrant relating to his 2013 contacts with Russian operatives, according to multiple U.S. officials briefed on the Russia investigation.

 Jan.
 23, 2015 – The U.S. government charges Podobnyy and two other Russian operatives for acting as unregistered agents of a foreign government, after it had broken up a Russian spy ring aimed at seeking information on U.S. sanctions.
 Federal prosecutors include the Russian intelligence effort to recruit Page as part of the government’s evidence.